manukaiiu/workflow-with-agents/meta/README.md

 Your project is well-managed if:

-- Each feature is in its own numbered folder
+- Each work item is in its own numbered folder (NNN-TYPE-name)
 - Knowledge docs exist and are up-to-date
 - `>>continue` gets you working in < 2 minutes
 - Progress logs show clear progression
-- Only 5 core docs per feature (plus archive)
+- `>>checkpoint` used in long sessions
 - AI references knowledge docs before starting work

 ---